What is data literacy

 At Sisense, our mission is to empower users of all kinds with deep insights from even the most complex data.
 Sisense analytics are flexible enough to be embedded in employees’ daily work processes and powerful enough to handle data from a wide array of sources.
 This access can allow for powerful decision-making by data-literate employees, without the help of IT or data analysts.

 Businesses don’t run on senior management’s hunches any more.
 We’re living in a new era of data-driven business operations that can help us better understand our customers and optimize growth.
-Making data literacy a skill required of all employees could help improve productivity and be transformative for your business.Watch a Demo Back to Glossary
+Making data literacy a skill required of all employees could help improve productivity and be transformative for your business.See Sisense in Action Back to Glossary